-That’s the million dollar question, right?
 Everyone wants their website to be the top of the search results for the keywords and questions that their customers are searching for.
-And there’s plenty of agencies and individuals selling SEO (Search Engine Optimization) services and claiming that they can ensure your website is #1.
+Here’s the real, boring facts on how to improve your website’s SEO.

 1. Follow best practices.